 Anxiety

 An anxiety disorder is when you have a long period of worry or fear that doesn’t go away.
 Ongoing anxiety can get in the way of daily activities such as work or school, or even relationships.
-There are several types of anxiety disorders, including:

 Risk factors for each type of anxiety disorder vary.
 Some general risk factors include: